alrokayan/hadoop-openstack-centos/README.rst

 	cd hadoop-openstack-centos
 (4)	From *OpenStackTerminal*, edit ``config\configrc`` file to match your OpenStack setup.
 (5)	From *OpenStackTerminal*, execute ``01-centos-openstack`` folder.
 Please note that ``01-centos-openstack\07-boot-centos-VMs.sh`` takes three arguments, which are the OpenStack compute host names for master, slave, then client. ``01-centos-openstack\06-show-hosts.sh`` will show you a list of OpenStack compute host names.
 (6)	Open three new terminals (*MasterTerminal*, *SlaveTerminal*, and *ClientTerminal*) for the VMs and login to your controller form all the three terminals.
-Now you should have 4 terminals, we do not need more.
+Now you should have 4 terminals - all logged into OpenStack controller.
-(7)	From *MasterTerminal* login to your master node, execute:
+(7)	From *MasterTerminal* login to your master node, by executing:

 ::

 	cd hadoop-openstack-centos
 	.
-01-centos-openstack/07-show-IPs.sh
+01-centos-openstack/08-show-IPs.sh
 	.
-01-centos-openstack/08-ssh-into-vm.sh <IP ADDRESS FOR THE MASTER FROM THE PERVIOUS COMMAND>
+01-centos-openstack/09-ssh-into-vm.sh <IP ADDRESS FOR THE MASTER FROM THE PERVIOUS COMMAND>
-(8)	From *SlaveTerminal* login to your slave node, execute:
+(8)	From *SlaveTerminal* login to your slave node, by executing:

 ::

 	cd hadoop-openstack-centos
 	.
-01-centos-openstack/07-show-IPs.sh
+01-centos-openstack/08-show-IPs.sh
 	.
-01-centos-openstack/08-ssh-into-vm.sh <IP ADDRESS FOR SLAVE FROM THE PERVIOUS COMMAND>
+01-centos-openstack/09-ssh-into-vm.sh <IP ADDRESS FOR SLAVE FROM THE PERVIOUS COMMAND>
-(9)	From *ClientTerminal* login to your client node, execute:
+(9)	From *ClientTerminal* login to your client node, by executing:

 ::

 	cd hadoop-openstack-centos
 	.
-01-centos-openstack/07-show-IPs.sh
+01-centos-openstack/08-show-IPs.sh
 	.
-01-centos-openstack/08-ssh-into-vm.sh <IP ADDRESS FOR CLIENT FROM THE PERVIOUS COMMAND>
+01-centos-openstack/09-ssh-into-vm.sh <IP ADDRESS FOR CLIENT FROM THE PERVIOUS COMMAND>
 (10)	From the three VM terminals (*MasterTerminal*, *SlaveTerminal*, and *ClientTerminal*), execute:

 ::